BartoszLitwa/SUML_Projekt/README.md

 The project includes automated GitHub Actions workflows:

 1. **Tests Workflow** (`.github/workflows/tests.yml`)
-   - Runs on Python 3.8, 3.9, 3.10
+   - Runs on Python 3.9
-   - Code linting and formatting checks
+   - Installs dependencies
-   - Unit test execution
+   - Runs all model and pipeline tests in `tests/`
-   - Import and functionality validation
+   - Fails if any test fails

 2. **Model Training and Deployment** (`.github/workflows/model-training.yml`)
    - Automated model training on push/PR